 The wide border of the mosaic pavement portrays wild and tame animals separated by fruit trees, bordering 120 round medallions arranged in 12 rows and 10 columns.

-Each of the 120 medallion contains a bird, hence the name given to the mosaic.
+Each of the 120 medallions contain a bird, hence the name given to the mosaic.
 Eleven different species are represented, appearing several times, in an unusual arrangement of diagonal lines descending from right to left.
 Each diagonal line depicts the same bird.
 The birds include, flamingo, duck, peacock, partridge, guineafowl, ibis, goose, pheasant and pelican.
 Some other birds appear to be fanciful.

 During the 2005 excavations of the Bird Mosaic, a few adjacent rooms were also exposed.
 These rooms are paved with mosaics with geometric and floral motifs.